maptiler/manual/usage.rst

 Hybrid tile format
 ----------

 MapTiler allows rendering into a hybrid tile format, so that transparent tiles are using transparent format (such as PNG) and tiles without any transparency at all are saved into a different format (such as JPEG).
 For aerial photos overlays or other datasets this can mean significant saving of the storage.
-Generated files are without file extensions, which simplify generated OpenLayers viewer.
+Generated files are without extensions.
+This is done to simplify the generated OpenLayers viewer.

 Example of usage: ::